 - Step 2: Enter your Azure Organization URL (can be copied from Azure DevOps) and click Connect.
 We will accept both the personalized URL of your instance or the general https://dev.azure.com/ address that ends with the name of your instance.

-✏️ If you do not get the Connect button, please make sure to grant yourself Team Admin rights for the team.
+✏️ Please note that only Team Admins can set up the configuration.
+If you do not get the Connect button, please make sure to grant yourself Team Admin rights for the team.

 Connecting your Azure Organization URL